 Lane Community College is committed to compliance with the ADA, and will assist the student in obtaining academic accommodations or offer students other resources as needed.

 CAR has formal and informal steps students can use to resolve disagreements concerning their academic accommodations.
-Most of these problems can be resolved quickly, but others may take longer.
 Everyone involved will do his or her best to ensure that the process goes smoothly.
 It is the student's responsibility to start this process as soon as the difficulty arises.

 When a student has a concern about an accommodation or a CAR staff member, they should follow the Informal Complaint process.

-Step 1: Student discusses the situation immediately with her/his CAR accommodation specialist or the person with whom she/he is having the disagreement.
+Step 1: Student discusses the situation immediately with their CAR Accommodation Specialist or the person with whom they are having the disagreement.

 Step 2: If student remains dissatisfied, they fill out the PDF: CAR Informal Complaint Form and return it to the CAR office in Building 19, Room 263A or by email to AccessibleResources@lanecc.edu Student will receive a written response, by email, within seven (7) business days after complaint form is submitted.